TeamWalabi/EQTManual/docs/survey-design.md

 Harmonised components are currently available in English and Dutch.
 Additional translations can be entered manually per survey.
 These translations apply only to the current survey and are not stored globally.
 Shared surveys retain the entered translations for collaborating users.

-## 4.3.3.
-Harmonised component
+## Harmonised component

 Each component contains one or more questions/items.
 Each question has configurable properties.
 The ‘Properties’ table includes:

-Question text
+- Question text

-Question type
+- Question type

-Code
+- Code

-Reversibility
+- Reversibility

-Explanatory text
+- Explanatory text

-Grouping
+- Grouping

-All properties can be edited using the ‘’ pencil icon (see arrow, Figure 12).
+All properties can be edited using the ‘’ pencil icon.

-**Figure 12.
-Question properties of harmonised component**
+## Question properties of harmonised component

 ![Figure 12.
 Question properties of harmonised component](assets/image62.png)